vimalkrishna/CloudFormation-CDK/blockchain-etl-pipeline/README.md

     - cdk deploy data_producer_stack
     - cdk deploy s3_bucket_stack

-6. Manually, create system using AWS console to use Apache flink and Athena, Zeppline.
-These ETL extension I will add later in a blog as there are visual editors to be used.
+6. Manually, create system using AWS console to use Apache flink,  Athena, and Zeppline.
+These extension I will add later in a blog as there are visual editors to be used.